-True expanded its "e-Waste TinkTookTee DtorJai" program by adding e-Waste drop points at True Shops, True Sphere, and dtac service centers nationwide.
+True has set a target of achieving zero e-waste to landfill by 2030.
+The company has expanded its "e-Waste TinkTookTee DtorJai" program by adding e-Waste drop points and awareness signage at True Shops, True Sphere, and dtac service centers nationwide, which aims to raise public awareness and foster participation in responsible e-waste management.

 In 2024, 344 cumulative collection points were established, collecting 7,160 pieces of e-waste, weighing over 2,900 kg.
-True ensures that the e-waste collected is properly recycled by collaborating with All Now Logistics for collection and transport and Total Environmental Solutions (SK Tes Thailand) for recycling, adhering to international standards.
+True ensures that the e-waste collected is properly recycled by tracking and collaborating with All Now Logistics for collection and transport and Total Environmental Solutions (SK Tes Thailand) for recycling, adhering to international standards.
 Upholding the highest standards, our recycling partner maintains R2v3 and ISO 14001:2015 certifications, ensuring zero e-Waste to landfill.
+In 2025, True aims to expand the cumulative number of e-waste drop points to 450 boxes and to collect up to 20,000 pieces of e-waste.